About the Processional

 Wagner's Bridal Chorus - This song is generally played when the father of the bride leads her to the altar or wherever the wedding officiant is performing the wedding.
 The Bridal Chorus is by far the most popular wedding tune; it is extremely likely that every couple you perform a wedding for will want to have this song played during their ceremony.

-If the couple is interested in playing wedding music that is a little less dated and a bit more fun during the processional, we advise you check out the Wedding Music page of ULC.org and listen to the contemporary wedding-appropriate songs we have gathered there.
+If the couple is interested in playing wedding music that is a little less dated and a bit more fun during the processional, we advise you check out the Wedding Music in our Minister Store.

 This is the first post in the Universal Life Church's five part Perform a Wedding Series.
 We hope you enjoyed it and found it educational!
 The purpose of this series is to prepare/train you to plan and then perform a wedding.
 Read this blog post to learn more about the series and make sure to give us feedback, if you have any.